LJPethig/project_orion_game/docs/save_load_design.md

 ## Philosophy

-- Autosave only — no manual save, no scum saving.
+- No autosave.
+No manual save.
+No scum saving.
+- Save occurs only when Jack rests — this is the single save point.
 - One save slot.
 One backup slot.
 No other save files.
 - Jack's death is permanent — no reloading past a death.
 - The monologue system (`monologue.json`) handles hopeless situations — Jack's survival